 GeoEx is dedicated to living up to our responsibilities to the places that have touched and inspired us.
 We work diligently with NGOs and our representatives in the field to develop and share practices that minimize our footprint and generate meaningful contributions to local economies.
+We also support carefully vetted organizations doing good work in the places we travel through our Giving Back program.

 We’re mindful that other countries and cultures may have different perspectives than ours, and we work with local communities in developing appropriate and safe itineraries and routes; selecting responsible hotels, boats, and other transportation; choosing informed local guides; educating our travelers about local conditions and customs; and adhering to minimum-impact practices.